 For some, Europe serves as the epicentre of exceptional food and wine.
 Sure, you can get unlucky and be drawn in by the typical tourist trap destinations where the food and drinks are downright overpriced and underwhelming.

 When cycling Europe it’s nice to take a break from the normal routes and to try to do something unusual.
 The good news for those who enjoy unique cycling experiences the Netherlands has a little something for everyone — probably not too much of a surprise.
-Over and above the exceptional routes in the Netherlands (you can plan your own route here), there are some unusual offerings.
+Over and above the exceptional routes in the Netherlands, there are some unusual offerings.
 One such offering being the ‘Limo bike’ — the only one of its kind in the whole world.
 Book it with your cycling friends and enjoy one of the many themes that this ‘party bike’ offers.
 For the foodies we recommend the ‘BBQ bike’— eating and cooking amazing barbequed food while having a drink and pedalling, what more would you want?